JeremyRubin/pleb.fi/content/events/miami2025.md

 ## how to win

-BUIDL SOMETHING THAT IMPROVES FORKING AND MAINTAINING BITCOIN CORE!
+BUIDL A THING IN THE METAPROTOCOL UNIVERSE AND MAKE NEW FRIENDS ALONG THE WAY!

 we're going to specifically evaluate on the following categories: